NHSDigital/software-engineering-quality-framework/practices/feature-toggling.md

 ## The intent

-We use feature toggling as a key enabling practice to support our move towards daily code integration and deployment, including multiple deployments per day.
+We use feature toggling as a **key enabling practice to support our move towards daily code integration and deployment, including multiple deployments per day** - this is the main motivation behind introducing this practice.
 Feature toggling allows us to separate deployment from release, so that incomplete features can be merged and deployed without impacting end users.
 It enables incremental development by allowing small, frequent commits to `main`, and supports risk-managed rollouts by enabling functionality selectively.
 Importantly, it also provides a mechanism for rapid rollback without reverting code.
 This approach is critical to mitigating the risks associated with frequent deployments, and is foundational to achieving a safe and sustainable continuous delivery model.

 ## Key takeaway